 The book by Archana Garodia Gupta time-travels to the history of India and revisits chapters of women who ruled India.
 The status of women in India has evolved since ancient times.
 We find the importance of women in the Vedas.
 Women have been regarded as a symbol of spirituality in our scriptures.
 She revives 20 such powerful figures from the archives, offering us a glimpse of their fascinating lives.
 Among them are Begum Samru, a courtesan who went on to become the head of a mercenary army and the ruler of Sardhana; Didda of Kashmir, known for her keen political instinct and ruthlessness that spared no one; Rani Abbakka of Ullal, the fearless queen who took on Portuguese colonizers in their heyday; and Rani Mangammal of Madurai, the famed administrator who built alliances at a time when going to war was the order of the day.

 The events are depicted in a way to give the feel as if they have happened in the recent past, and not centuries ago.
-The revealing pieces of information, which Gupta has unearthed, make one wonder, where did these strong feminists get their strength at a time and age when feminism, as a concept, was far from existence.
+The revealing pieces of information, that Gupta has unearthed, make one wonder, where these strong feminists got their strength at a time and age when feminism, as a concept, was far from existence.
 Simultaneously, one realizes that they were feminists in their own right.

 The story about the iconic warrior women who ruled India is so much more than just facts about twenty brave women.
 It is inspirational and iconoclastic.
-The language is simple, lucid and the flowy narration makes the book all the more interesting.
-The book is informative yet the descriptions are so to the point and precise in nature that it does not make the readers feel bored.
+The language is simple and lucid and the flowy narration makes the book all the more interesting.
+The book is informative yet the descriptions are so to the point and precise that it does not make the readers feel bored.
 It’s a great compilation of the history of some of the lesser-known women who made a mark in India.
-I really enjoyed reading this book.
+I enjoyed reading this book.